henok-hue/Sweet-Home/README.md

 License
 Project Title is released under the MIT License.
 See the LICENSE file for details.

-Authors and Acknowledgment
-Project Title was created by Your Name.

-Additional contributors include:

-Contributor Name
-Another Contributor
-Thank you to all the contributors for their hard work and dedication to the project.

-Code of Conduct
-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project, you agree to abide by its terms.
-See the CODE_OF_CONDUCT.md file for more information.

 FAQ
 Q: What is Project Title?